woodward/integrator/README.md

 Legends. :wink:

-These algorithms are battle-tested and in some cases have been around for decades; Matlab and Octave are just relatively clean implementations of some of these algorithms, so I used them as the basis for my Elixir versions.
+These algorithms are battle-tested and in some cases have been around for decades; Matlab and Octave are just relatively clean implementations of some of these algorithms that were used as the basis for the Elixir implentations.